imarios/spark-steaming-with-kafka/README.md

 /vagrant/scripts/auto_producer.sh t1 4k
 ```

-Going back to your Spark streaming shell you should see something similar to this
+Going back to your Spark Streaming shell you should see something similar to this

 ```bash
 -------------------------------------------